KRRO: KRRO and the move to 103.7

 On the night of September 28, 1990, KKRC-FM moved to 103.7 MHz and completed its full format flip to classic rock as KRRO.
 The frequency change came with a power increase from 3,000 to 50,000 watts.
 Besides the new "crow" moniker, the station also promoted itself as "Klassic Rock 'n' Roll", using the call letters.

 The station made news in 1991 when it and several other groups in Sioux Falls were duped by Carroll Lee Church, a 33-year-old man who claimed to be Billy Powell of Lynyrd Skynyrd; Church even sang in the KRRO studios.
 Chuck Brennan, an assistant manager of a nearby bar, helped police set up a sting operation to arrest Church, who was charged with felony grand theft by deception.

 A 1994 sale attempt to sell the station (and KKFN, which became KWSN) to Radio One of Lincoln, Nebraska, failed.
 SFR, Inc., acquired the stations in 1994 and sold them to Midcontinent Radio of South Dakota for $3 million in 1996; this sale brought them under common control with KELO-AM-FM and saw them move into the KELO radio studios.

 Even with its classic rock format, KRRO continued to be a ratings winner.
 It returned to number one overall in 1995, knocking KTWB out of first place for the first time in three years.
 The station expected further improvements, particularly to its signal in Iowa, with its 1998 move to a new tower in northern Lincoln County.

 In 2000, tragedy struck at KRRO as one of its most popular disc jockeys and its program director, 36-year-old John C. Price, died of a heart attack.
 He had hosted the station's morning show since 1996.
 The station eventually segued to active rock.

 Backyard Broadcasting

 After a 52-year history in Sioux Falls radio, Midcontinent sold all of its stations, including KRRO, to Backyard Broadcasting of Baltimore in 2004.
 It marked the company's exit from broadcasting, after selling KELO-TV in 1996.

 Midwest Communications

-Backyard sold its seven Sioux Falls stations in 2012 to their present owner, Midwest Communications, in a $13.35 million transaction.
+Backyard sold its seven Sioux Falls stations in 2012 to Midwest Communications in a $13.35 million transaction.

 The KKRC-FM call letters were revived on August 31, 2020, when Townsquare Media flipped the former KMXC to classic hits.